IUDataStructuresCourse/course-web-page-spring-2025/lectures/more-dynamic-programming.md

 The choice in row 1, column 2 was M (match/mismatch).

          Partial Solution      Remaining Strings
-    X    GAA
+    S    GAA
-    Y    GA_                   G
+    T    GA_                   G

 Again we move diagonally up and left.

-The choice in row 0, column 1 is I (insert), so we align the letter G from Y with a gap.
+The choice in row 0, column 1 is I (insert), so we align the letter G from T with a gap.

          Partial Solution      Remaining Strings
-    X    _GAA
+    S    _GAA
-    Y    GGA_
+    T    GGA_

 Because we did an insert, we move to the left one cell.

-So the best alignment of the strings X and Y is:
+So the best alignment of the strings S and T is:

-    X    _GAA
+    S    _GAA
-    Y    GGA_
+    T    GGA_
 	     -1 2 2 -1 = 2

 Summary: